-$\label{eq:constraint} Adapted from: www.mayoclinichealthsystem.org/hometown-health/speaking-of-health/vaccine-safety-6-common-questions-answered and the safety of the s$
+$Adapted \ from: www.mayoclinichealthsystem.org/hometown-health/speaking-of-health/vaccine-safety-6-common-questions-answered$

 What are mRNA Vaccines?

 - Pfizer BioNTech and Moderna COVID-19 vaccines are messenger RNA (mRNA) vaccines. - mRNA vaccines teach cells how to make a harmless piece of the spike protein, which is found on the surface of the COVID-19 virus. - This protein then triggers an immune response to make antibodies that protect against COVID-19. - After our cells make copies of the protein, they destroy the mRNA from the vaccine. - mRNA does not enter the nucleus of your cells where DNA is stored and does NOT affect your DNA.